 California Governor Jerry Brown has an important piece of legislation on his desk, a new law which limits the textile recycling options for California residents.
-We are in full support of California’s efforts to achieve zero waste, aiming to reduce waste going into landfills by 75% by 2020.
-A big portion of this waste going into landfills is textiles, more than 880,000 tons were sent to California landfills in 2008 alone.
-According to EPA, the current textile recycling efforts collect only 15% of the total textile waste and 85% makes its way to landfills.
+We are in full support of California’s efforts to achieve zero waste, aiming to reduce waste going into landfills by 75 percent by 2020.
+A big portion of this waste going into landfills is textiles.
+More than 880,000 tons were sent to California landfills in 2008 alone.
+According to EPA, the current textile recycling efforts collect only 15 percent of the total textile waste, and 85 percent makes its way to landfills.

 We’re joining the California Resource Recovery Association, the Northern California Recycling Association, the California Police Chiefs Association, D.A.R.E., other non-profits and local businesses in opposing AB 1978, which is on the Governor Jerry Brown’s desk – hopefully awaiting a veto from him.

 Please support California’s green businesses, charities and nonprofits, visit Change.org to sign the petition asking Governor Brown to veto the bill.